Robbepop/prophet/README.md

 ## How to use

-The preferred way to receive prophet is via cargo or github.
+The preferred way to download prophet is via cargo or github.

 Compile prophet with